northernpaws/northernpaws/README.md

 <br />
 <br />

-I'm a sysadmin/programmer passionate about problem-solving, improving developer tooling and experiences, game programming, Linux, and open-source software.
-Recently I've been learning more about the Linux kernel, embedded programming, and circuit board design with the goal of fabricating some of my own devices and tools!
+I'm a embedded systems engeering passionate about problem-solving, improving developer tooling and experiences, audio programming, and open-source software.
+Recently I've been expanding my skills in Rust, embedded programming, and circuit board design.
+I also have a passion for server hardware from my last several, and spend some of my free time maintaining my home server rack, networking, and modding server equipment.

 You can also find my photography on [Unsplash](https://unsplash.com/@northernpaws).